Asymptotic Performance Prediction for ADMM-Based Compressed Sensing: ADMM-Based Compressed Sensing

 Here, $\bm{A} \in \mathbb{R}^{M \times N}$ is a known measurement matrix and $\bm{v} \in \mathbb{R}^{M}$ is an additive Gaussian noise vector.
 We denote the measurement ratio by $\Delta = M / N$.
 In the scenario of compressed sensing, we focus on the underdetermined case with $\Delta < 1$ and utilize the structure of $\bm{x}$ as the prior knowledge for the reconstruction.
 Note that we can use not only the sparsity but also other structures such as boundedness and discreteness~\cite{tan2001, nagahara2015}.

-The convex optimization-based method is a promising approach for compressed sensing because we can flexibly design the objective function to utilize the structure of the unknown vector $\bm{x}$.
+Convex optimization is a promising approach for compressed sensing because we can flexibly design the objective function to utilize the structure of the unknown vector $\bm{x}$.
 In this paper, we consider the following convex optimization problem

 where $f(\cdot): \mathbb{R}^{N} \to \mathbb{R} \cup \curbra{+\infty}$ is a convex regularizer to utilize the prior knowledge of the unknown vector $\bm{x}$.
 For example, $\ell_{1}$ regularization $f(\bm{s}) = \norm{\bm{s}}_{1}$ is a popular convex regularizer for the reconstruction of the sparse vector.
 The regularization parameter $\lambda$ ($>0$) controls the balance between the data fidelity term $\dfrac{1}{2} \norm{\bm{y} - \bm{A} \bm{s}}_{2}^{2}$ and the regularization term $\lambda f({\bm{s}})$.